rm-dr/copper/README.md

 - [ ] Cancel pending and running jobs

 ## Queue jobs (TrueNAS-style)
-- dataset deletion could take a while.
-Maybe keep an async task queue?
+- dataset deletion could take a while
-- or, find a solution to this problem
+- attr deletion could take a while
+- Keep a background task queue for long-running jobs so ui doesn't hang.

 ## Arrays in pipelines